snoyper/Funny-scripts-I-made/README.md

-Hello, this is Timmy and this site is to have a couple of javascript codes.
+Hello, this is snoyper and this site is to have a couple of javascript codes.

-I did not make some of the code but a lot of it is mine.
+I did not make this code and i got it from timmy

 I will not make any python codes in this because I don't know anything about python.